-Sure, as an adult, coffee may be a more socially acceptable drink of choice in the morning, but deep down, everyone knows the best breakfast beverage is hot chocolate.
-While we may associate this drink with the cold winter months, I would argue hot chocolate is just as good any time of year (and you can always ice it)!
-Gone are the days of just a handful of options at the supermarket; now, there are dozens to choose from at stores and online, ranging from budget-friendly to super-splurge, and depending on chocolate intensity, flavorings, add-ins, health needs, and much more.
-Which is best for your chocolate preferences?
+Sure, as an adult, coffee may be a more socially acceptable drink of choice, but deep down, everyone knows the satisfaction that truly good hot chocolate can bring any time of day.
+While we may associate this drink with the cold winter months, some would argue hot chocolate is just as good any time of year (and you can always ice it).
+Gone are the days of just a handful of options at the supermarket; now, there are dozens to choose from at stores and online, ranging from budget-friendly to super-splurge, as well as options tailored to your desirable chocolate intensity, flavorings, add-ins, dietary needs, and much more.
+But which is best for your chocolate preferences?
+We researched so you can decide.

 Here are the best hot chocolate mixes on the market today.